usgs-coupled/webmod/Distribution/README.txt

 /lib (All JARS)
 /bin (webmod.exe - This version was compiled for a PC, let us know if you need a Unix version) /doc (PDFs of manuals and documentation)
-/projects (Directories for each example or application) /Andrews (Example for Andrews Creek model described in Example Problems in the WEBMOD User's manual)
+/projects (Directories for each watershed model) /Andrews (Example for Andrews Creek model described in Example Problems in the WEBMOD User's manual)
     /Input (Data and parameter files)
     /Output (Model output)
-    /Control (Control files and name files created here) webmod.bat (Runs WEBMOD for Andrews Creek model in batch mode) webmod_gui.bat (Runs WEBMOD using MMS Tool GUI for Andrews Creek in MMS GUI) webmod_paramtool.bat (Open Paramtool GUI populated with Andrews Creek dimensions and parameters)
+    /Control (Control files and name files created here) Andrews.xlsm (Excel workbook with inputs, outputs, and source data webmod.bat (Runs WEBMOD for Andrews Creek model in batch mode) webmod_gui.bat (Runs WEBMOD using MMS Tool GUI for Andrews Creek in MMS GUI) webmod_paramtool.bat (Open Paramtool GUI populated with Andrews Creek dimensions and parameters)